Tulip-0333/docs/en-GB/deltaapi/types.md

 `private_match_history` | `bool` | Whether the match history for this match is private or not.
 `scoring_type` | `number` | Current [Scoring Type]
 `slots` | `[16]object` | List of [Slot]s that make up the match. _This list always contains 16 Slot objects_
 `special` | `bool` | Whether this is a special match.
 Special matches don't get destroyed when all clients leave.
-All matches created through the API are special matches.
+Match created through the API iff special matches.
 `team_type` | `number` | Current [Team Type]
 `vinse_id` | `number` | The Vinse ID (multiplayer match history) of this match.
 Note that the Vinse ID is generated when the first game of the match finishes and is **never** generated for matches whose history is private.
 In those cases, this field will be `null`.
 More information on Vinse IDs can be found [in the appendix](appendix#multiplayer-match-ids)